How to Make New Paper Look Old: Tested Techniques

 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

 I want to see your vintaged paper and any projects you make with it!
-Tag your pictures #RoseClearfield on Instagram or Twitter or post a photo to my Facebook page.
+Tag your images #RoseClearfield on Instagram or Twitter, or post a photo to my Facebook page.

 Pin this post for easy access to the antique paper tutorial later!